Pricing your artwork need not be a mystery.

 I would like to enquire about a consult.
 I need advice on setting the prices on my artworks.
-I live in Australia and as I have followed and benefited greatly from your posts and podcasts.
-I just read your article ‘Self Limiting Beliefs,’ and it really hit home.
+I live in Australia, and as I have followed and significantly benefited from your posts and podcasts.
+I just read your article ‘Self Limiting Beliefs,’ and it hit home.
 I need to take that leap in pricing my work according to my experience, but sales have been slow here in Australia.
-I do exhibit and get awards overseas though.
+I do exhibit and get awards overseas, though.

 It is difficult to compare my works with other artists in my level and medium as most do not post their prices on their websites.
 Thank you for your time Barney, and I appreciate any assistance you may be able to give me.
 If you can do a consult for me then, I will explain my dilemma a bit further.

 Thank you for taking the time to contact me.
 I am happy to help you.
 Please provide the details.

-Thank you so much for your fast reply, I really appreciate that as I know, you are a busy guy.
+Thank you so much for your prompt reply.
+I appreciate that, as I know, you are a busy guy.
 Okay, so here is what I need help with:

-I really need someone with the experience and knowledge who can look at my CV, business vision and some of my artworks and then suggest a price formula so I can price my works at their real value.
+I need someone with the experience and knowledge who can look at my CV, business vision, and some of my artworks and then suggest a price formula so I can price my works at their real value.

 This is my situation; I have worked consistently for the past 12 years, building a professional art career.
 Years of art training, but also over six years of online marketing, networking, and studying the business side of art.

-Through all this work it has opened doors for me to exhibit in Italy, the USA and, in 2011, at the Salon d’Automne in Paris where I was the first and only Aussie.
-I also sold a framed work in the exhibition for 1000 euro.
+Through all this work, it has opened doors for me to exhibit in Italy, the USA, and, in 2011, at the Salon d’Automne in Paris, where I was the first and only Aussie.
+I also sold a framed work in the exhibition for 1000 euros.